This website is no longer actively maintained.

 Supplementary voting No No Yes No No No No No No No No Yes No Yes

-Supported method on Condorcet-Vote.org
+Supported methods on Condorcet-Vote.org

 Condorcet Methods Overview